makisarvin/makisarvin.github.io/source/_posts/2015-02-02-managing-project-dependencies-using-sbt.markdown

 libraryDependencies ++= Dependencies.backendDeps
 {% endcodeblock %}

 Now we have two files that need to shared each time, and as the project grows, more requirements increase the complexity.
-For example, what is we create new tasks or settings?
+For example, what if we create new tasks or settings?

-To improve upon our solution, we can try to create a plugin to keep all this information.
-The end goeal will be that each project will use the plugin to manage their settings and dependencies.
-When we update the plugin all the project would get the new version, thus the new settings.
+To improve upon our solution, we can try to create a plugin to keep all this information and use this plugin across our simular projects.
+When we want to update some settings or dependencies across all projects we will update the plugin all the project would get the new settings.

 So lets create a new sbt plugin.